-From 7:30 to 10:30 p.m. on Friday, October 26, 2018, the Smithsonian's National Zoo in Washington, D.C., will be open late for will be open late for the Night of the Living Zoo event, which features live music as well as bone-chilling performance art including palm readers, fire eaters, talking bats, and illusionists.
+Each year for Halloween, the Smithsonian's National Zoo in Washington, D.C., stays open late for the Night of the Living Zoo event, which features live music as well as bone-chilling performance art including palm readers, fire eaters, talking bats, and illusionists.

-Each year, the Synetic Theater in Arlington, Virginia hosts a party for the cast, crew, and audience of its annual Halloween production known as The Vampire's Ball.
-The event also includes an open bar, light snacks, a chance to meet the cast and crew, and a costume contest—so come to the performance in your most theatrical outfit and you could go home with the night's biggest prize.
+Each year, the Synetic Theater in Arlington, Virginia, hosts a party known as The Vampire's Ball for the cast, crew, and audience of its annual Halloween production.
+The event also includes an open bar, light snacks, a chance to meet the cast and crew, and a costume contest.
+Come to the performance in your most theatrical outfit and you could go home with the night's biggest prize.

-Now in its 12th year, the Vampire's Ball invites audience members to stay after the Friday night performance on October 26, 2018.
-This year's production is directed by the theater's artistic director Paata Tsikurishvili and is a new adaptation of "Sleepy Hollow" that's making its debut on October 3 and closing on November 4, 2018.
+Now in its 13th year, the Vampire's Ball invites audience members to stay after the Friday night performance on October 18, 2019.
+This year's production is a new adaptation of "The Tempest" that's making its debut on September 25 and closing on October 20.

 Each year, Mer Events hosts a giant costume contest and dance party for free on the weekend before (or of) Halloween.
 In 2019, the Halloween Costume and Dance Party takes place at The Living Room bar in Washington, D.C. on Saturday, October 26, from 5 to 10 p.m.
 Bottle service and drinks from the bar cost extra, but admission to the event is free with advanced registration online.